Raph1710/Ecommerce-Follow-Along/README.md

 ## **Milestone 29**

 Integrated the PayPal payment gateway, allowing users to choose between Cash on Delivery (COD) or online payment via PayPal.

+## **Milestone 30**

+Created a PayPal Sandbox Account
+Visited developer.paypal.com, created a sandbox account, and grabbed the User ID.

+Obtained Client ID
+Generated sandbox client ID — used it to connect my app to PayPal’s services.

+Installed the PayPal React Package npm install @paypal/react-paypal-js